Links on Android Authority may earn us a commission. Learn more.

 How much does this actually matter?
 The answer is, not a lot.
 The graph below tracks phone power, software percentage, and calculated real battery percentage.
 It highlights that phones pull only a very small amount of power after telling the user the battery is full and that there’s an equally tiny amount of battery capacity left to charge at this point too.

 Looking at the OnePlus 9 Pro and Galaxy S21 Ultra, the phones drew on average just 2W during this hidden charging period and therefore charged much slower than earlier in their cycles.
 Even the fastest charging phones on the market have to slow down near the end.
-We also see that the battery reporting becomes a little less accurate as these phones are near full, but only by a percentage point or two.
+We also see that the battery reporting becomes a little less accurate as these phones near their full charge, but only by a percentage point or two.
 This is also the case for the other phones we’ve tested.
 Google’s Pixel 6 is different, in that it continues to report battery capacity more accurately right up until it’s full.

-While there may be a seemingly large time lag between reported and actual full time, this doesn’t translate into much of a meaningful difference in battery capacity or use time in the real world.
+While there may be a seemingly large time lag between reported and actual full-time, this doesn’t translate into much of a meaningful difference in battery capacity or use time in the real world.
 Let me explain.

 Phones we tested reached ~97% of their real battery capacity when claiming to be full.